dcrapis/oceandao-wiki/Home.md

 ### Grant Recipients:

-- **Amount:** In each funding round, winning projects will receive the current specified grant amount (see above) of OCEAN from OceanDAO.
+- **Amount:** In each funding round, winning projects will receive from OceanDAO, up to the maximum of OCEAN Requested if there is enough funds available to be distributed.
-- **Grantees:** Each funding round, the Ocean Protocol Foundation (OPF) will define how many projects will receive grants.
-Further, these grantees will be selected by the top number of highest voted on proposals (additionally, to receive a grant you must also receive greater than 1% of the vote).
+- **Grantees:** Each funding round, Ocean Protocol Foundation (OPF) will define a Maximum OCEAN Requested amount.
+Further, these grantees will be selected by the top number of highest voted on proposals (additionally, to receive a grant you must also receive over 50% YES votes).
+Funds are then distributed in order, until there is nothing remaining.
+Any remaining funds will be burned.

 Funding is conducted [Via Request](https://github.com/oceanprotocol/oceandao/wiki/Request-Grant-Guidelines).
 If you're voted to receive a grant, submit an invoice to the OPF.